 Course entry requirements: At least 50% for NSC Geography or at least 60% for NSC Physical Science or Life Sciences.
-NOTE: Preference will be given to students registered in the Science Faculty.
+NOTE: Preference will be given to students majoring in Archaeology, Environmental and Geographical Science, Geology or Oceanography.

 This course aims to develop a broad understanding of how the Earth works.
 Over its >4.5 billionyear-long history, the Earth has been shaped by chemical, physical and biological processes.
-The course shows why decoding the rock record of deep-time events is critical for explaining past, present and future environmental changes and the distribution of natural resources.
-The Earth has also sustained life in the last >3.5 billion years.
-Our species, Homo sapiens, is a relatively recent arrival, yet it had the greatest impact on our planet.
-The course reviews human evolution and how we became the dominant cause of environmental change on our planet.
-The course also introduces environmental science and examines contemporary linkages between climate, hydrology and critical surface zone processes within the context of human impact.
-Together they control the state of the environment and determine the resilience, vulnerability and risks for life on Earth.
+The course demonstrates why decoding the rock record of deep-time events is critical for explaining past, present and future environmental changes and the distribution of natural resources.
+It examines the interplay of terrestrial, marine, atmospheric, and cryospheric processes within the Earth system, with an emphasis on monitoring essential variables for understanding climate variability and change.
+The Earth has also sustained life over the last >3.5 billion years.
+Our species, Homo sapiens, is a relatively recent arrival, yet it has had, and continues to have, the greatest impact on our planet.
+The course reviews human evolution and how we became the dominant cause of global environmental change.
+The course also explores the social risks and vulnerabilities in response to the Earth's biophysical processes and change.
+The course concludes with attention to the concepts of environmental hazard, risk, resilience, monitoring and adaptation.